 The principal temple was dedicated and sacred to Amun, who was originally a local God who became the principal God nationally from 1600 BCE and was identified with Re, the Sun God.
 He was worshipped with his consort Mut, who has an adjoining temple.
 At its height, over 80,000 people worked in the Temple of Karnak and it had significant income from its estates, markets and the plunder that the Pharaohs brought back from their military campaigns.

-The temple is approached along the avenue of ram-headed sphinxes leading to the first pylon, which was built by the Ethiopian kings around 656 BC.
-In antiquity this would have been connected to the Nile by a canal.
-Against the pylon in the courtyard is a mound of mud bricks which indicate that construction was still being undertaken when the temple was finally abandoned.
+Inside the entrance is the first or Great Courtyard, also known as the Ethiopian Courtyard.
+This contains a mound of mud bricks against the pylon which indicate that construction was still being undertaken when the temple was finally abandoned.
 This also gives us an indication of how construction took place, with the bricks being used as a ramp.

-The one to the right was erected by Thutmosis I, the other by Queen Hatshepsut and is 30 metres high and weighs approximately 200 tons.
+The one to the right was erected by Thutmosis (Thutmosis or Tuthmosis) I (about 1504 - 1492 BCE), the other by Queen Hatshepsut (1479 - 1458 BCE) and is 30 metres high and weighs approximately 200 tons.
 Both are made of pink granite.
-Nearby is the statue of Ramses II.
+Nearby is the statue of Ramesses II.

-The Egyptians believed that the Sun was pushed by a scarab on its daily crossing of the sky and it came to symbolize eternity.
+The Egyptians believed that the Sun was pushed by a scarab on its daily crossing of the sky, and it came to symbolize eternity.
 It is said that if you walk around the scarab seven times, you will never again have love problems.
 You will therefore frequently see visitors to the Temple walking around the scarab seven times in order to fulfil the prophecy.